PythonDataScience24/Harmony-Hootenanny/README.md

 cd backend
 ```

-For our application we need the following packages to be installed: `flask`, `flask_socketio` and `flask_cors`.
-Get them either by using pip install [module] or install them using the `requirements.txt` file:
+For our application we need several packages which can be installed using the `requirements.txt` file:

 ```
 pip install -r requirements.txt